 Omni-Biotic Panda is made specifically with infants and toddlers (up to 3 years) in mind.
 You can simply add the daily probiotic powder to water, milk or apple juice in their sippy cup, or give it to them in a dropper.

 Learn more about Omni-Biotic Probiotics here!
 Remember to discuss the benefits of probiotics with your child’s pediatrician before adding them to your daily routine.

 So, friends out there, I’ll share with you my go-to toddler meals and snacks for my 17-month old and ask for yours in exchange.
 Help a mama out, please!

-- Scrambled eggs (currently on the outs)
+- Scrambled eggs

 - Banana (little dude eats one every day)

-- Cheese sticks
+- Cheese sticks (or Laughing Cow Wedges)

-- Hard boiled eggs
+- Hard-boiled eggs

-- Mixed berries: blackberries, blueberries, strawberries
+- Mixed berries: blackberries, blueberries, strawberries, raspberries

 - Other fruit chopped up when time permits